bryce-seifert/ATEM-Macro-Snippets/README.md

 ## Requirements

-It is is recommend that you are running the [latest version of ATEM Software Control](https://www.blackmagicdesign.com/support/family/atem-live-production-switchers).
+It is recommend that you are running the [latest version of ATEM Software Control](https://www.blackmagicdesign.com/support/family/atem-live-production-switchers).

 ## Latest: 1.1.2